MatongoAlfred/Kwingu-Automation/README.md

 If you encounter an issue with the scripts, let's take use of the Issues tab in Git.
 Add all your issues there with detailed summaries.

 ## Contributing
 You have been granted access to the scripts, for any contributions please do a 'Pull Request'.
-Ensure any changes are maded on the forked code first
+Ensure any changes are made on the forked code first

 ## License
 Released under @Komaza Tech Team LR2023 Licence